 Winston Churchill once said: “He who fails to plan is planning to fail”.
 If you want your trip to be pleasant and enjoyable, there are many details that you have to pay attention to.
-Apart from choosing the best route for you, one of the most important decisions is which is the best backpack for the Camino de Santiago.
+Apart from choosing among the Camino de Santiago Routes, one of the most important decisions is which is the best backpack for the Camino de Santiago.
 The wide variety of brands and types of backpacks make this a hard choice.
 How to choose the right Camino backpack for you?

 If your trip is organized by a travel agency or a private company that has arranged luggage transfer for you during the Camino:

 In that case, you will only need a small backpack for the daily essentials during your walk.
 A 10 – 15L capacity should suffice to carry the following recommended items:

 - Small sewing kit with thread and needle to cure blisters

 - Sterile gauze with small bottle of disinfectant and bandage tape

 - Vick’s VapoRub and/or Vaseline, to apply before and during the daily walk